 The very early production 215 calibers (e.g. 10357, 20357, and 20360) began with just “Microtor” on the lower dial.
 Soon after this was changed, so that “Automatic Microtor” was displayed instead.

 When Polerouters changed to being powered by 218-based calibers, any reference to Microtor was removed from the dial entirely, and just “Automatic” remained.
 This text was then continued into the references with the 69 and 1-69 movements.

 Below are examples from the 20360-2, and 20365-1 production periods.

-So now, by inspecting a Polerouter for its Reference number and Serial number, we can then use the Reference Tables and the dial information to whittle down which caliber movement the watch should be powered by.
+So, by inspecting a Polerouter for its Reference number and Serial number, we can then use the Reference Tables and the dial information to whittle down the movement caliber by which the watch should be powered.
 A quick trick to have up your sleeve when assessing a potential Polerouter purchase…

 Exceptions: It is rare for UG to have made exceptions in their production patterns, but in this case there seem to be a few (but we may well be proven wrong in the future…).

 More specifically, with the Polerouter Sub (model reference 20369) where 215 calibers were used, but Microtor does not appear anywhere on the dial.